§ Verifiable Public Registry v2 Specification

 wallet_agent:

-:::warn we might want to check that credential schema of agent and wallet_agent perms is an ECS of type UserAgent.
+we might want to check that credential schema of agent and wallet_agent perms is an ECS of type UserAgent.
 At the moment there is no way of doing it.
-We consider User Agent will not report a permission that is not controlled by its owner. :::
+We consider User Agent will not report a permission that is not controlled by its owner.

 § [MOD-PERM-MSG-10-3] Create or Update Permission Session fee checks